 EDC flashlights can be used in situations where using a phone would destroy its functionality, such as dusty or wet conditions.
 Dirt and water can damage a phone but a well-built EDC flashlight will continue to work normally.
 Many EDC flashlights are designed to withstand drops, high temperatures, and even being submerged in water.
 Turn to an EDC flashlight in challenging situations and keep your phone safely tucked away.

 The answer is clear – definitely, you need a LED flashlight for everyday carry.
 This flashlight will come to help in any routine situation which might need more light than there is.
 If you have to work in a dark area or in the dark time, the everyday carry flashlight is one of the top solutions.
-Besides, it is little enough, so you will not be worried by carrying it in the pocket.
+Besides, it is little enough, so you will not be worried by carrying it in your pocket.

 The brightest pocket flashlight is definitely the Arkfeld Flat Flashlight with Green Laser.
 It is equipped with up to 1,000 lumens, which makes this EDC flashlight the top choice for those who usually lack light in the workplace or in any other routine condition.
 If you pick this one, you will be shocked by its beam distance for sure.